 At first we had no thoughts about traveling across Cambodia by motorbike.
-But then we learned, that it’s the same as easy to get a bike here like in any other South Asia country, and since January 2016 in Cambodia you don’t even need a drivers license for a small bike (125cc or less), and our initial plan changed.
+But then we learned, that it’s the same as easy to get a bike here like in any other South Asian country, and since January 2016 in Cambodia you don’t even need a drivers license for a small bike (125cc or less), and our initial plan changed.

 On our second day in Phnom Penh, capital of Cambodia, we knew – we will buy a motorbike, travel with it across Cambodia for some 3 weeks, and then we will sell it.

 Why to buy when you can rent?
-In Cambodia, at least in Phnom Penh, in most of places, when you rent a motorbike, they ask for your passport as a deposit.
+In Cambodia, at least in Phnom Penh, in most of the places, when you rent a motorbike, they ask for your passport as a deposit.
 And it’s quite tricky.
 But for us it wasn’t even an option because we wanted to apply for Russian visa.
 And you can’t apply for visa without a passport.

 Buying a Motorbike in Cambodia

 Buying a motorbike in Cambodia turned out to be very easy.